Number One Yixing Factory: History

 Today, teapots produced by the factory are diverse and creative; masters have resumed signing their work and their creations are in high demand.
 Waits for a master craftsman's commissioned pot can reach up to two years.

 Notable artists

 Gu Jingzhou, one of the founders and deputy director of Research and Technology at the factory, was an accomplished master artist.
 His teapots have sold for up to $US 2 million.
-Jiang Rong was a Grand Master.
-Her teapots emulated nature.
-Ren Ganting (1889-1968), an ambidextrous artist who created natural forms, participated in the National Labour Heroes Convention.
-Pei Shimin (1892-1979) started making teapots at age 14.
-Zhu Kexin (1904-1986) began making teapots before the war and worked in the Jiangsu factory as a youth.
+Jiang Rong was a Grand Master whose teapots emulated nature.
+Ren Ganting (1889–1968), an ambidextrous artist who created natural forms, participated in the National Labour Heroes Convention.
+Pei Shimin (1892–1979) started making teapots at age 14.
+Zhu Kexin (1904–1986) began making teapots before the war and worked in the Jiangsu factory as a youth.
 He has since received many honours.

 Other factories

 Yixing Factory No. 2 was formed in 1984 by brothers Xu Siew Tang and Xu Han Tang, both master craftsmen.
 They managed to lure some craftsmen and women from Factory No. 1 to join them.